Performance of Compressive Parameter Estimation via K-Median Clustering: Clustering Methods for Parameter Estimation

 As shown in Figure~\ref{figure_corr}, the correlation function $\lambda(\omega)$ achieves its maximum when the parameter difference $\omega = 0$ and decreases as $|\omega|$ increases, finally vanishing when $|\omega| \to \infty$.
-In words, the larger the parameter difference is, the smaller the similarity of corresponding \PD~elements is.
+In words, the larger the parameter difference is, the smaller the similarity of the corresponding \PD~elements is.
 Due to the even nature of the correlation function, i.e., $\lambda(\omega) = \lambda(-\omega)$, the cumulative correlation function is rotationally symmetric, i.e., $\Lambda(\theta) + \Lambda(-\theta) = 2 \Lambda(0) = \Lambda(\infty)$, as shown in Figure~\ref{figure_corr}.
-Both figures also indicate that the correlation function for \TDE~decays much faster than that for \FE, which is indicative of the increased difficulty for \FE~with respect to \TDE~that will be shown in the sequel.
+Both figures also indicate that the correlation function for time delay estimation decays much faster than that for frequency estimation, which is indicative of the increased difficulty for frequency estimation with respect to time delay estimation, as shown in the sequel.

 For convenience of analysis, we assume that the correlation function is real and nonnegative, while noting that the experimental results match our theory even when the assumption does not hold.
-When the signal is measured directly without \CS~(i.e., the measurement matrix is the identity or $\Phi = I$) in a noiseless setting, the observations exactly match the sparse signal and can be written as
+When the signal is measured directly without \CS~compression (i.e., the measurement matrix is the identity or $\Phi = I$) in a noiseless setting, the observations exactly match the sparse signal and can be written as